creativity in community

 • We believe that experimentation is important, and a little bit of struggle and problem solving is a necessary part of the creative process.

 • We recognize that existing systems of power grant privilege and access unequally, and we work to create a space that welcomes and encourages everyone to tap into their creative energies.
-To that end, we prioritize the work of makers who have been historically underrepresented and/or marginalized and we hold ourselves accountable for doing the work to dismantle white supremacy and other forms of privilege that we hold.
+We hold ourselves accountable for doing the work to dismantle white supremacy and other forms of privilege that we hold.

 • We recognize that we will make mistakes.
 We commit to learning from our mistakes.
 We will keep trying.